 There was a time when retirement was financed chiefly through employer-sponsored plans and government benefits.
 That is no longer the case, as the future of social security benefits may be uncertain.
 Retirement planning may be more crucial than ever.
 The purpose of social security benefits, in reality, is to provide the bare minimum standard of living for retirement.
 Without an appropriate retirement plan, your golden years may not be as comfortable as you hope.
 So, start the planning process now.

-If you have questions regarding retirement, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding retirement, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.